MindAttic.Vault

 Integration plans (per-project rollout) #

-Per the user's instruction, no consumer is integrated yet.
-Each project gets its own diff-level plan; run them in this order so each consumer can be verified in isolation:
+Every applicable consumer has now been integrated.
+Each project's diff-level plan ran in this order so each consumer could be verified in isolation:

 # Project Plan Notes